crossbario/txaio/doc/index.rst

 txaio: Twisted/asyncio helper
 =============================

-``txaio`` is a helper library for writing code that runs on both Twisted and asyncio.
-Like ``six``, but for asyncio vs. Twisted instead of Python2 vs. Python3
+``txaio`` is a helper library for writing code that runs unmodified on both Twisted and asyncio.

+This is like `six <http://pythonhosted.org/six/>`_, but for wrapping over differences between Twisted and asyncio so one can write code that runs unmodified on both (*aka* "source code compatibility").

+    Note that, with this approach, user code runs under the native event loop of either Twisted or asyncio.
+This is different from attaching either one's event loop to the other using some event loop adapter.

 It supports both asyncio and Twisted on any of Python 2.7, 3.4 and PyPy.